Tembo Savings logo

 If you’d like to buy a house, it can be a good idea to aim to save a house deposit of 10% of the overall property value.
 So, if you’d like to buy a £300,000 property, you’ll need to save £30,000.
 However, saving a deposit of 20% or more can give you access to much better interest rates and make your mortgage payments cheaper.
 Though of course, saving this much money is easier said than done.

 Thankfully, it’s sometimes possible to buy a house with a 5% deposit or less, including mortgages for high earners, professionals and key workers, as well as Skipton's Track Record mortgage and guarantor schemes.
-We’ve created a handy tool to find out if you’re eligible for one of our low deposit mortgages.
+We’ve created a handy tool to find out if you’re eligible for one of our low-deposit mortgages.
 It takes no time at all to add your details, and there’s no credit check involved.
 All you have to do is create a free plan, and you’ll get a personalised recommendation at the end of it.

 At what age should I start saving for a house?

 Saving a deposit can take a very long time, so the sooner you start saving, the better.
-On average, first time buyers start saving for a deposit at 24, but don’t get on the property ladder until they are 32.
+On average, first-time buyers start saving for a deposit at 24 but don’t get on the property ladder until they are 32.
 But if you start later than this, don’t worry!
 Many people don’t think about saving for a house until much later.

 When you do start saving, it’s a good idea to use a Lifetime ISA (LISA) to put money aside, as you can benefit from an additional 25% boost to your savings from the government each tax year, up to £4,000

 If you’d like to buy a house as soon as possible, you might be tempted to give up all non-essential spending in pursuit of your goal.
 But try to maintain some balance.
 It’s important to live your life in the present, even if you have big dreams for the future.
-Otherwise, you might one day regret sacrificing travel, nights out and time with friends — especially if you buy your home and have nobody to invite round for dinner!
+Otherwise, you might one day regret sacrificing travel, nights out and time with friends — especially if you buy your home and have nobody to invite around for dinner!

 Read more: Lifetime ISA vs Help to Buy ISA: What's the difference?